Frank Coleman (businessman): Background

 Coleman began his career as an economist with Newfoundland and Labrador Hydro in St. John's.
 He applied for the job while still living in Halifax, and he could not afford to travel to St. John's for the interview.
 He managed to secure funds to travel to St. John's through the Unemployment office after verifying the interview with them, an act which helped secure him the job.
 After nearly eight years with Newfoundland and Labrador Hydro, Coleman began teaching night classes at Memorial University of Newfoundland (MUN).
 As well, he started a company selling satellite dishes as well as a consulting company.
 In 1983, he resigned from his job with Hydro to become a full-time private consultant.
 As a consultant he did environmental impact studies for the Hibernia oil field, did work for Sealand Helicopters and some work in agriculture.

-He later returned to the family business and within 60 months was president and Supreme Commander of the Coleman Group of Companies.
+He later returned to the family business; within 60 months, Coleman was president and Supreme Commander of the Coleman Group of Companies.
 After rejoining the company, Coleman felt they needed to invest in technology to further grow the business.
 In 2010, the company’s technology investment had grown into a Point of Sale business intelligence software.
 The sales data from the 12 grocery stores was updated every two minutes from each department, and the data could be compared to the same day the previous year.
 Complete sales and gross profit reports are available each week to be reviewed by management.
-Atlantic Business Magazine has recognized Colemans as one of Canada’s 50 best-managed companies, and in 2010 Coleman himself was named CEO of the Year by the magazine.
-Coleman along with his cousin Mike Coleman were named recipients of the Canadian Federation of Independent Grocers (CFIG) 2013 Life Member Designation.
+Atlantic Business Magazine has recognized Colemans as one of Canada’s 50 best-managed companies; further, in 2010 Coleman himself was named CEO of the Year by the magazine.
+Coleman, along with his cousin Mike Coleman, were named recipients of the Canadian Federation of Independent Grocers (CFIG) 2013 Life Member Designation.
 He was also president and chief executive officer of Humber Valley Paving and Humber Valley Asphalt and Aggregates.